 Temporary Protected Status

 Immigration relief in the form of Temporary Protected Status (TPS) allows immigrants from designated countries to live and work in the U.S. even if they do not have any other legal status.
 Poor economic infrastructure, effects of war and political regimes, and environmental disasters are some of the bases used by the Department of Homeland Security to designate a TPS country.
 TPS does not lead to permanent residence or citizenship.
 Once the TPS program for a particular country ends, the individual reverts back to the status he or she had before TPS.

 To apply for TPS, an immigrant must have been in the U.S. when their country was designated as a TPS country.
 For example, TPS for El Salvador most recently started in 2001, and to be eligible, the applicant had to have been a continuous resident of the U.S. from February 13, 2001 and continuously physically present in the U.S. since March 9, 2001.
 Approximately every 18 months, DHS reviews the country’s situation and decides whether to extend the TPS program.
 In the case of El Salvador, the program has been extended until March 9, 2009.
 Regular re-registration is required for all TPS programs according to a set schedule and the applicant must not have any felony convictions or more than one misdemeanor conviction.

 Our Immigration Attorneys

-Our immigration team represents clients in Virginia, Washington, DC and across the United States.
-Contact us to schedule your consultation with one of our experienced immigration lawyers today—in person, over the telephone, or via webcam on Skype or Google Hangouts.
+Livesay & Myers, P.C. has a team of experienced immigration attorneys in Northern Virginia, representing clients in Virginia, Washington, DC, Maryland and all across the United States.
+Be sure to read our client reviews, then examine the profiles of each of our immigration lawyers to find the one who is the best fit for you.
+Then, contact us to schedule your consultation with one of our experienced attorneys today—in person, over the telephone, or via webcam on Skype or Google Hangouts.